top of page

 Advice from current vendors at The Local

 "I always tell new businesses: there’s always room at the table.
 I can say quite frankly, there’s a bunch of candle businesses in town.
 Candle businesses are literally everywhere, you can’t get away from it.
-BUT everyone offers their own style, their own ways of doing things, their own originality.
+BUT everyone offers their own style, their own ways of doing things, and their own originality.
 There’s always room for another no matter what line of business you’re in, just make sure you’re doing it YOUR way and not in the image of another"

 -Devia Dunham (Rainy Day Candle Co.)